usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_102.md

 ### Where are these downloads coming from?

 Pipelines can use a few different strategies for resource acquisition, depending on the case, and on where and in what form the resource is available.
 (Sometimes a file on Github is easiest to download "raw", sometimes an archive is downloaded and opened, and so on.)
 For now, it is not necessary to understand details in every case, only to observe the variation and range.
 (With more ideas welcome.
-Could XProc be used to build a &ldquo;secure downloader&rdquo; that knows how, for example, to compare hashes?)
+Could XProc be used to build a &ldquo;secure downloader&rdquo; that knows how, for example, to compare hash-based signatures?)

 Wherever you see `href` attributes, take note.

 Since `href` is how XProc &ldquo;sees&rdquo; the world, either to read data in or to write data out, this attribute is a reliable indicator of an assumed feature, often a dependency of some kind.
 For example, a download will not succeed if the resource indicated by the `href` for the download returns an error, or nothing.
-In XProc, `href` attribute settings are the *points of control* for interaction between an XProc pipeline, and its runtime environment.
+In XProc, `href` attribute settings become important *points of control* for interaction between an XProc pipeline, and its runtime environment.

 Useful detail: where XProc has `p:store href="some-uri.file"`, the `href` is read by the processor as the intended location for storage of pipeline data, that is, for a *write* operation.
 In other cases `href` is always an argument for a *read* operation.